-The construction industry is one of the most dangerous trades in the country, and accounts for a large number of work-related fatalities reported each year.
+The construction industry is one of the most dangerous trades in the country and accounts for a large number of work-related fatalities reported each year.
 Building collapses have some of the most catastrophic outcomes of all types of construction accidents.
 When a building collapses on a construction site, workers, nearby residents and other employees, and unsuspecting pedestrians are all vulnerable to life-threatening injuries.
 Heavy materials used in the foundation and structural supports of the falling building can crush or trap workers, which makes recovery efforts extremely challenging.

 How Do Building Collapses Happen?

 Building collapses happen most often on construction sites where new buildings are being erected or older buildings are being repaired or torn down.
-Buildings can collapse outwardly as the result of an explosion, or inwards due to a structural failure or other construction flaw.
+Buildings can collapse outwardly as the result of an explosion, or inwards due to a structural failure or other construction flaws.

 The following are common causes of building collapses:

-- Structural instability: Buildings that are poorly constructed, improperly designed, or have an engineering flaw are often unable to hold as much weight as expected, collapse, and cause workers’ extensive injuries.
+- Structural instability: Buildings that are poorly constructed, improperly designed, or have an engineering flaw are often unable to hold as much weight as expected, collapse, and cause workers extensive injuries.

-- Weak foundations: When the foundation of a building is weak, or if the soil that the building sits on was not properly prepared, it can collapse at any point during construction and threaten the safety of all people in the area.
+- Weak foundations: When the foundation of a building is weak, or if the soil that the building sits on is not properly prepared, it can collapse at any point during construction and threaten the safety of all people in the area.

 - Roof collapses: The roof on a building can collapse due to improper supports, heavy machines or loads placed on top of the structure, changes to cheaper materials, or failure to identify collapse risk in an inspection.

-- Mud, gravel, and sand slips: When piles are not properly stored, rainfall and steep grading can cause soil, sand, and gravel to shift and slip downhill, which places workers at risk for being swallowed underneath.
+- Mud, gravel, and sand slips: When piles are not properly stored, rainfall and steep grading can cause soil, sand, and gravel to shift and slip downhill, which places workers at risk of being swallowed underneath.